 The board of trustees is composed of seven community members elected to six-year terms and one student member serving a one-year term.
-Open meetings are held once a month (usually the third Wednesday of the month).
-See "Who's Who on Campus," page 195, for a list of current members.
+Open meetings are held once a month (usually the third Wednesday of the month at 5:30 p.m.).
+See "Who's Who on Campus," page 196, for a list of current members.